 Peak hour traffic volumes for the 2035 Forecast Year were produced with the VTA Model with the BART Extension with TOJD Alternative included in its land use and transportation network assumptions.
 For the 2035 Forecast Year BART Extension with TOJD conditions, in addition to using the model to forecast future (2035 Forecast Year) traffic volumes in the study area, the model was applied to estimate the percentage of TOJD trips that would use transit.
 Based on 2035 Forecast Year land use data, the level of congestion on the roadway system, and the high quality and frequent transit rail and bus service serving the workers and residents of the region, the model estimated a transit share for residential and office use at the Alum Rock/28th Street Station of 18 percent and 16 percent, respectively.
-BART Extension with TOJD Alternative trips at the Santa Clara Station would have even higher transit mode shares, because this station would be served by BART, ACE, Caltrain, and numerous bus b Peak-hour ramp volume projections.
+BART Extension with TOJD Alternative trips at the Santa Clara Station would have even higher transit mode shares, because this station would be served by BART, ACE, Caltrain, and numerous bus routes.
+The transit shares for residential and office use at the Santa Clara Station would be 19 percent and 24 percent, respectively.